Dynamical perturbations of black-hole punctures: effects of slicing conditions: Summary

 Describing these perturbations in terms of the displacement $\rho$ of the location of the puncture, the Bona-Mass\'o equation becomes a second-order equation for $\rho$ (see \ref{bona_masso2}).
 The key difference between 1+log slices and shock-avoiding slices then arises from the behavior of the (unperturbed) mean curvature $K(R_0)$ at the location of the puncture.
 For 1+log slicing, $K(R_0)$ takes a nonzero, positive value, in which case $\rho$ itself drops out of the equation to linear order, resulting in a {\em first-order} equation for $\partial_n \rho$ that governs exponential decay.
 For shock-avoiding slices, on the other hand, $K(R_0)$ vanishes, and the right-hand side of (\ref{bona_masso2}) ends up being dominated by $\rho$ at linear order.
 The equation therefore remains a {\em second-order} equation for $\rho$, resulting in harmonic oscillation.
 We further observe that the period of the oscillations depends on the constant $\kappa$ in (\ref{shock}), with larger $\kappa$ resulting in a shorter period.

 While a quantitative comparison of our analytical results with the numerical findings of \cite{BauH22} shows some discrepancies as discussed in Sect.~\ref{subsec:puncture}, we believe that these can be explained in terms of nonlinear effects and numerical error resulting from the lack of differentiability at the black-hole puncture.
-It is also possible, of course, that our assumption concerning the derivative of $\rho$ at the puncture is overly restrictive.
 Despite these discrepancies, our findings provide analytical insight into the dynamical behavior of the lapse at the black-hole puncture, point to the origin of qualitative differences between different slicing conditions, and predict the dependence of decay constants and oscillation periods on the given parameters.